2 Chronicles 17

 Interpretations

-The enormous army numbers have generated interpretive discussion that touches on broader hermeneutical questions.
-Inerrantist interpreters who take the numbers literally see them as reflecting the genuine military capacity of a blessed and prosperous kingdom, noting that the ancient Near East could support large armies and that divine blessing could produce extraordinary national strength.
+The large army numbers have generated interpretive discussion that touches on broader hermeneutical questions.
+Inerrantist interpreters who take the numbers literally see them as reflecting the genuine military capacity of a blessed and prosperous kingdom, noting that the ancient Near East could support large armies and that divine blessing could produce unusual national strength.
 Critical scholars and some evangelical commentators argue that אֶלֶף should be read as "military unit" or "contingent" rather than "thousand," yielding much more modest totals (perhaps 1,160 units of varying size).
 This reading does not require viewing the text as erroneous but rather as employing a technical military term that was later misunderstood as a simple numeral.
 The debate illustrates a wider question about how to handle large numbers throughout Chronicles, which consistently reports figures significantly higher than the parallel accounts in Samuel-Kings.